-We will support victims of peer on peer abuse by reassuring them that they are being taken seriously and that they will be supported.
-A victim will never be given the impression that they are creating a problem by reporting peer on peer abuse nor ever be made to feel ashamed for making a report.
+We will support victims of child on child abuse by reassuring them that they are being taken seriously, that they will be supported and kept safe.
+A victim will never be given the impression that they are creating a problem by reporting child on child abuse nor ever be made to feel ashamed for making a report.

 We will be mindful of the sections in the London Child Protection Procedures concerning 'Harming Others' and 'Sexually Active Children' and work closely with social care, the police and other agencies following a referral.
+It will be explained to children that the law is in place to protect children and young people rather than criminalise them.
+This will be explained in a way that aims to avoid alarming or distressing them.